Table of Contents

 1. Is Biometrics Mandatory for Canada PR?

 Yes.
-100% mandatory.
+Biometrics is mandatory.

-Recently, we encountered a case where:
+Recently, we handled a case where:

 The applicant received a Biometric Instruction Letter (BIL)

-He assumed his old biometrics were valid
+He assumed biometrics were not required

 He did not inform his consultant